Coming of Age in Samoa: Anthropological reception and reactions

 After an initial flurry of discussion, many anthropologists concluded that Freeman systematically misrepresented Mead's views on the relationship between nature and nurture, as well as the data on Samoan culture.
 According to Freeman's colleague Robin Fox, Freeman "seemed to have a special place in hell reserved for Margaret Mead, for reasons not at all clear at that time".

-Moreover, many field and comparative studies by anthropologists have since found that adolescence is not experienced in the same way in all societies.
-Systematic cross-cultural study of adolescence by Schlegel and Barry, for example, concluded that adolescents experience harmonious relations with their families in most non-industrialized societies around the world.

-They find that, when family members need each other throughout their lives, independence, as expressed in adolescent rebelliousness, is minimal and counterproductive.
-Adolescents are likely to be rebellious only in industrialized societies practicing neolocal residence patterns (in which young adults must move their residence away from their parents).
-Neolocal residence patterns result from young adults living in industrial societies who move to take new jobs or in similar geographically mobile populations.
-Thus, Mead's analysis of adolescent conflict is upheld in the comparative literature on societies worldwide.

 First, these critics have speculated that he waited until Mead died before publishing his critique so that she would not be able to respond.
 However, in 1978, Freeman sent a revised manuscript to Mead, but she was ill and died a few months later without responding.

 Second, Freeman's critics point out that, by the time he arrived on the scene, Mead's original informants were old women, grandmothers, and had converted to Christianity, so their testimony to him may not have been accurate.
 They further argue that Samoan culture had changed considerably in the decades following Mead's original research; after intense missionary activity, many Samoans had come to adopt the same sexual standards as the Americans who were once so shocked by Mead's book.
 They suggested that such women, in this new context, were unlikely to speak frankly about their adolescent behavior.
 Further, they suggested that these women might not be as forthright and honest about their sexuality when speaking to an elderly man as they would have been speaking to a woman near their own age.